sjwedlund/Pewlett-Hackard-Analysis/README.md

 ## Summary
 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+There are 90,398 roles that will need to be filled as older employees start to retire.
+At the moment, there are 1549 qualified and retirement-ready employees in the departments who can mentor the next generation of Pewlett Hackard employees.